5.5 Learning at Work

 Reducing Absenteeism through Self-Management

-In a well-known study, efforts were made to reduce employee absenteeism using some of the techniques found in behavioral self-management.
+In a well-known study, efforts were made to reduce employee absenteeism using some of the techniques found in behavioural self-management.
 The employees were unionized state government workers with a history of absenteeism.
 Self-management training was given to these workers.
 Training was carried out over eight one-hour sessions for each group, along with eight 30-minute one-on-one sessions with each participant.

 When, after nine months, the study was concluded, results showed that the self-management approach had led to a significant reduction in absences (compared to a control group).
-The researchers concluded that such an approach has important applications to a wide array of behavioral problems in the workplace (Lathan & Fayne, 1989).
+The researchers concluded that such an approach has important applications to a wide array of behavioural problems in the workplace (Lathan & Fayne, 1989).

 Exercises